 House Bill 30 – Destiny’s Law increased the penalty for an additional six years for an offender who is convicted of felonious assault which causes permanent disabling harm of an individual under 10 years of age.
 (Passed as companion bill Senate Bill 20 - Hackett)

-House Bill 123 – The Fairness In Lending Act.
-Passed to reform payday lending in the state of Ohio to stop predatory lenders from charging fees an interest that averaged 591% APR and brought the first reform of payday lending in over a decade.
+.
+Passed to reform payday lending in the state of Ohio to stop predatory lenders from charging fees and interest that averaged 591% APR and brought the first reform of payday lending in over a decade.
 (Effective 4/27/2019)

 House Bill 321 – Creating the Lions Club license plate (successfully amended into the omnibus license plate bill for 132nd GA)